ssube/isolex/docs/style.md

 Always use `expect`-style assertions.

 Use `.to.equal(true)` instead of `.to.be.true`, since the call helps the assertion happens and appeases lint.
+Same with false.

 ## YAML